-Our Executive Director has been involved in the planning and delivery of Behavioral Health Rehabilitation Services (BHRS, still mistakenly referred to in Pennsylvania as “wraparound services”) since 1996.
+Our Executive Director has been involved in the planning and delivery of community-based mental health treatment services for children since 1996.
 We have been extremely successful in obtaining and keeping EPSDT funding for treatment programs involving 20, 30 and more hours of intensive, individualized treatment for children between the ages of 1 and 21 years with Autism spectrum disorders, ADHD and other conditions.
 This funding is available in all 50 states to children with disabilities who are enrolled in Medicaid; it is a Civil Right, in fact.
-Click here for in-depth information about BHRS funded through EPSDT
+Click here for in-depth information about EPSDT funded mental health treatment.

-In 36 states, children with disabilities can enroll in Medicaid regardless of family income and are entitled to EPSDT funding for the treatment of their disability.
+In 33 states, children with disabilities can enroll in Medicaid regardless of family income and are entitled to EPSDT funding for the treatment of their disability from birth to age 21.
 This is “the greatest treatment funding secret ever concealed.”
 You can learn more about it, and the success we’ve had with it, here; our Executive Director has produced several videos about EPSDT funding since 2007.

 With a Certified School Psychologist from the Network for Behavior Change, we offer excellent and cost-effective support to children in public schools, including Charter Schools.
 Our staff can perform diagnostic psychoeducational evaluations to determine if a child needs to be classified as a student in need of Special Education services.
 Our staff can design educational remediation and behavioral support programs.
 Because our staff can also deliver EPSDT services in Pennsylvania, we can deliver behavioral support services to children in Pennsylvania schools — at no cost to the school or the child’s family.